This article was first published on 21 June 2017 and has been updated.

 Although it is more difficult to work out how many species of plants and animals there are on Earth than stars in the sky, says the World Resources Institute, the rate of species loss can be more reliably measured.

-It is estimated that 150 to 200 species of plant, insect, bird and mammal go extinct every 24 hours.
+In 2010, the UN Environment Programme estimated that 150 to 200 species of plant, insect, bird and mammal go extinct every 24 hours.
 This, Lambertini observes, is almost 1,000 times the natural rate of extinction, and the fastest rate of species loss since the demise of the dinosaurs 65 million years ago.

 “We need to work out the invisible value of nature,” says Lambertini.
 “We cannot have a prosperous society in a depleted planet.”